-In the case of the solar-like star, i.e., with the solar-like stratification, differential rotation, and meridional circulation profiles, the turbulent sources of the poloidal magnetic field generation due to $\delta$, shear-current and cross-helicity effects are likely complimentary to the $\alpha$ effect.
+In the case of a solar-like star, i.e., with solar-like stratification, differential rotation, and meridional circulation profiles, the turbulent sources of the poloidal magnetic field generation due to $\delta$, shear-current, and cross-helicity effects are likely complimentary to the $\alpha$ effect.

 We thus arrive at the conclusion that the $\alpha^2\Omega$ dynamo is, probably, the simplest scenario for the solar dynamo.
-Also, this scenario seems to fit well in observations of stellar activity of young solar-type stars.
+Also, this scenario seems to fit well with observations of stellar activity of young solar-type stars.